A baby who has Down syndrome is making “remarkable progress” with his development and strength, according to his early intervention specialist.

 By the end of October, just a month after starting services with The Warren Center, Liam was tolerating tummy time for around three minutes.
 During tummy time, he would lift his head and turn it side to side, but then drop his head back down.
 His early intervention specialist suggested having a physical therapy consultation for Liam.
 A physical therapist came out to Liam’s home to evaluate him and Liam began receiving physical therapy services with her.

-Now, around six months later, Liam is holding his head up for a longer period of time.
-He is turning his head side to side to follow movement.
-The baby is also opening his hands to pick up, hold, and transfer toys.
-He can bring a toy to his mouth and often bats at items of interest.
-Also, Liam is rolling to his side and can sit up with some support while holding his head up.
+Around six months later, Liam held his head up for a longer period of time.
+He began turning his head side to side to follow movement.
+The baby also opened his hands to pick up, hold, and transfer toys.
+He began bringing a toy to his mouth and often batted at items of interest.
+Also, Liam began rolling to his side and sitting up with some support while holding his head up.

 Recently, Liam has started making “ma-ma” sounds, which we’re sure absolutely warms his mother’s heart.
 He is also making “ah” sounds and blows many raspberries.”

 According to Liam’s early intervention specialist, each week, the baby is showing a strengthened core, a longer attention span, and pleasure when playing with toys and exploring.

 As of June, Liam is now sitting up all by himself, which has been a major accomplishment!

 “Much is yet to come, but he is on his way to reaching his potential,” Ford said.